-Brecciated Weber Quartzite block in volcanic mudflow breccia of Coyote Canyon (lower Oligocene to upper Eocene/lower Permian? to Middle Pennsylvanian) - Resistant, brecciated block of Weber Quartzite "floating" in volcanic mudflow breccia of Coyote Canyon; forms one house-sized block mapped near the base of the Keetley Volcanics south of Jordanelle Dam and east of SR40; Biek (2017) described a larger such block just to the north in the Park City East quadrangle.
+Brecciated Weber Sandstone block in volcanic mudflow breccia of Coyote Canyon (lower Oligocene to upper Eocene/lower Permian? to Middle Pennsylvanian) - Resistant, brecciated block of Weber Sandstone "floating" in volcanic mudflow breccia of Coyote Canyon; forms one house-size block mapped near the base of the Keetley Volcanics south of Jordanelle Dam and east of State Route 40; Biek (2017) described a larger such block just to the north in the Park City East quadrangle.

-- Tksc Volcanic mudflow breccia of Silver Creek (lower Oligocene to upper Eocene) Andesitic volcanic mudflow breccia similar to that of Coyote Canyon, but mapped only at the north edge of the quadrangle adjacent to Jordanelle Reservoir where it was intruded by the Park Premier porphyry stocks; hydrothermally altered, as shown by stippled pattern; like the volcanic breccia of Coyote Canyon, represents deposition as lahars (debris flows of volcanic material) on the distal flanks of stratovolcanoes that once towered over the eastern stocks of the Wasatch igneous belt; as much as 1000 feet (300 m) thick in the adjacent Park City East quadrangle (Biek, 2017). - Tkf Lava flows associated with Park Premier porphyry stocks (lower Oligocene to upper Eocene) Multiple, petrographically distinct lava flows of andesitic, dacitic, trachytic, and latitic composition; most are porphyritic with 5 to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite; contains minor volcanic mudflow breccia, locally with deformed jigsaw clasts, suggesting this unit may also be part of the Silver Creek chaos; commonly hydrothermally altered, as described by Willes (1962), including widespread chloritization and iron-staining, and local silicification, alunitization, and clay alteration; may be roughly equivalent to the lava flows and volcanic mudflow breccia of Sage Hen Hollow (Tksh; Biek, 2017); most of this unit was mapped by Bromfield and others (1970) and John (1989b) as volcanic breccia of Coyote Canyon (Tkcb), but nearly all of these rocks appear to be a variety of andesitic, dacitic, and latite lava flows; thickness uncertain, but likely exceeds 1500 feet (450 m) thick.
+- Tksc Volcanic mudflow breccia of Silver Creek (lower Oligocene to upper Eocene) - Andesitic volcanic mudflow breccia similar to that of Coyote Canyon, but mapped only at the northern edge of the quadrangle adjacent to Jordanelle Reservoir where it was intruded by the Park Premier porphyry stocks; hydrothermally altered, as shown by stippled pattern; like the volcanic breccia of Coyote Canyon, represents deposition as lahars (debris flows of volcanic material) on the distal flanks of stratovolcanoes that once towered over the eastern stocks of the Wasatch igneous belt; as much as 1000 feet (300 m) thick in the adjacent Park City East quadrangle (Biek, 2017). - Tkf Lava flows associated with Park Premier porphyry stocks (lower Oligocene to upper Eocene) - Multiple, petrographically distinct lava flows of andesitic, dacitic, trachytic, and latitic composition; most are porphyritic with 5% to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite; contains minor volcanic mudflow breccia, locally with deformed jigsaw clasts, suggesting this unit may also be part of the Silver Creek chaos; commonly hydrothermally altered, as described by Willes (1962), including widespread chloritization and iron staining, and local silicification, alunitization, and clay alteration; may be roughly equivalent to the lava flows and volcanic mudflow breccia of Sage Hen Hollow (Tksh; Biek, 2017); most of this unit was mapped by Bromfield and others (1970) and John (1989b) as volcanic breccia of Coyote Canyon (Tkcb), but nearly all of these rocks appear to be a variety of andesitic, dacitic, and latite lava flows; thickness uncertain, but likely exceeds 1500 feet (450 m) thick.

-Tksh Lava flows and volcanic mudflow breccia of Sage Hen Hollow (upper Eocene) - Small, poor exposure mapped north of the Hawkeye-McHenry fault zone at the north edge of the quadrangle; as described by Biek (2017), consists of multiple, petrographically distinct lava flows of andesitic, dacitic, and latitic composition; most are porphyritic with 5% to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite; includes distinctive hornblende latite porphyry with 10% to 15% hornblende phenocrysts 1 to 5 mm in length in a greenish-gray, fine-grained matrix; also includes distinctive lithic ash-flow tuff with light-greenish-gray, fine-grained, andesitic, hornblende porphyry lithic fragments in a darker, grayish-red, fine-grained matrix; map patterns suggest a thickness of about 1300 feet (400 m) in the adjacent Park City East quadrangle.
+Tksh Lava flows and volcanic mudflow breccia of Sage Hen Hollow (upper Eocene) - Small, poor exposure mapped north of the Hawkeye-McHenry fault zone at the northern edge of the quadrangle; as described by Biek (2017), consists of multiple, petrographically distinct lava flows of andesitic, dacitic, and latitic composition; most are porphyritic with 5% to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite: includes distinctive hornblende latite porphyry with 10% to 15% hornblende phenocrysts 1 to 5 mm in length in a greenish-gray, fine-grained matrix; also includes distinctive lithic ash-flow tuff with lightgreenish-gray, fine-grained, andesitic, hornblende porphyry lithic fragments in a darker, gravish-red, fine-grained matrix; map patterns suggest a thickness of about 1300 feet (400 m) in the adjacent Park City East quadrangle, but only a few tens of feet of the unit is present in this map area.

-Intrusive rocks
+Intrusive Rocks